 Galinda rested her head upon Elphaba’s chest as her own arm went possessively around her waist.
 She heard her girlfriend sigh contentedly as her arm pulled her closer by her shoulders, and felt her pressing a loving kiss to the top of her head.

 “I love you.”
 Galinda slurred feeling herself be rocked to sleep by Elphaba’s heartbeat.
 “Good night.”

 “Sleep tight my love.”
 Elphaba gently caressed the golden curly locks.
 “I love you too.”

 It took Elphaba longer than it took Galinda to fall asleep, but that was the first night when Elphaba started to sleep soundly, knowing she had someone who truly loved her by her side.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Viviane RavenheartWrite a Review